Articles tagged with "Practical Life"

 June 30, 2007

-Sometimes parents ask, "Why does my child hit and push other children?"
-In fact often, my child won't share or even take turns.
+Sometimes parents ask, “Why does my child hit and push other children?”
+In fact often, my child won’t share or even take turns.
 They wonder if their child might even be a bully.
-Children, who exhibit this behavior. often times are leaders who like to push limits.
-You can't do …
+If you’re feeling this way, please know that you are not alone — and the fact that …

 Drink Recipes